awsdocs/aws-cdk-guide/v2/constructs.md

 Constructs are the basic building blocks of AWS CDK apps\.
 A construct represents a "cloud component" and encapsulates everything AWS CloudFormation needs to create the component\.

 **Note**
-Constructs are part of the Construct Programming Model \(CPM\) and are also used by other tools such as CDK for Terraform \(CDKtf\), CDK for Kubernetes \(CDK8s\), and Projen\.
+Constructs are part of the Construct Programming Model \(CPM\)\.
+They're also used by other tools such as CDK for Terraform \(CDKtf\), CDK for Kubernetes \(CDK8s\), and Projen\.

-A construct can represent a single AWS resource, such as an Amazon Simple Storage Service \(Amazon S3\) bucket, or it can be a higher\-level abstraction consisting of multiple related AWS resources\.
+A construct can represent a single AWS resource, such as an Amazon Simple Storage Service \(Amazon S3\) bucket\.
+A construct can also be a higher\-level abstraction consisting of multiple related AWS resources\.
 Examples of such components include a worker queue with its associated compute capacity, or a scheduled job with monitoring resources and a dashboard\.

 The AWS CDK includes a collection of constructs called the AWS Construct Library, containing constructs for every AWS service\.
 [Construct Hub](https://constructs.dev/search?q=&cdk=aws-cdk&cdkver=2&sort=downloadsDesc&offset=0) is a resource to help you discover additional constructs from AWS, third parties, and the open\-source CDK community\.